Is Your Basement at Risk For Water Damage?

 A flooded basement is a homeowner’s nightmare.
 The water can destroy treasured possessions, ruin flooring, lead to structural damage, destroy wood or drywall, and create the right conditions for toxic molds to grow.
-Luckily there are a few ways to know whether your basement could be at risk for flooding.
-Check for these signs to keep your home watertight.
+Luckily there are a few ways to know whether your basement could be susceptible to water damage.
+Here’s how to check the signs your basement could be at risk for flooding.

 Use Your Nose

 Do you smell a musty odor?
 Mold and mildew need only slightly elevated levels of moisture to begin to grow, and your basement might be a good habitat.
 The concrete walls of your foundation are porous enough to allow moisture to pass through.
 And typically poor ventilation in basements traps humid air.
 However, you might have a small leak increasing the moisture in the basement, which could turn into a big problem after a heavy rain.